Embassy in Washington D.C., U.S.A.

 Please refer to the following forms and accompanying checklists when applying for your new Trinidad and Tobago Passport:

-Application for Trinidad and Tobago Passport – Children under 16 years old
+- Application for Trinidad and Tobago Passport – Adult 16 years old and over